 Table of Contents

-Be it a small enterprise employing twenty-odd individuals managing day-to-day transactions or a large firm with employees by the hundreds dealing with a substantial amount of money, being savvy with business banking is a must.
+Be it a small enterprise employing twenty-odd individuals managing day-to-day transactions or a large firm with hundreds of employees dealing with a substantial amount of money, being savvy with business banking is a must.

 Financial institutions extend advisory and financial services to large corporations as well as small and medium enterprises (SMEs).
 They curate their business banking services to meet the specific requirements of every business.

 At the same time, the majority of a bank’s profits typically come from its business clientele because of the amount of money involved in corporate loans and the large volume of transactions going through.

 Banks derive an income from various charges that come with their business banking services.
 For example, as a current account holder, your bank may charge you a fee if you fail to maintain the monthly average balance (MAB).

 Banks also make money on the loans they make to businesses by way of the interest they charge.